 Medical Cannabis

 Possession, storage and administration of medical cannabis by parents and legal guardians, or by designated school personnel, to qualified students for use in school settings shall not be unlawful provided that a student shall not possess, store or self-administer medical cannabis in a school setting.

+Medical Cannabis must be in the form of a non-refrigerated capsule, extract, or concentrate that is ingested orally and that is not inhaled in particulate form as a vapor or by burning.

+For the purposes of this Section “School Setting” means any of the following locations during a school day:

+A school building;

+A school bus used within the state during, in transit to, or in transit from a school-sponsored activity;

+A public vehicle used within the state during, in transit to, or in transit from a school-sponsored activity in the state; or

+A public site in the state where a school-sponsored activity takes place.

+Duties of the Primary Caregiver and Designated School Personnel.

 A parent, legal guardian or designated school personnel shall not administer medical cannabis in a manner that creates disruption to the educational environment or causes other students to be exposed to medical cannabis.